 args= is required for this to work.

 Set a Hotkey for the Link (Selection) phrase.
 Next to Hotkey, select Set.
 Then, select Press to Set and enter l.
 Next, select Control and Alt.
-Finally, select OK and press Control+s to save your changes.
+Finally, select OK and press Ctrl+s to save your changes.

-Now, when you need to turn written text into a Markdown link, copy the link to your system's clipboard, select the text you want to turn into a link, and enter Control+Alt+l.
+Now, when you need to turn written text into a Markdown link, copy the link to your system's clipboard, select the text you want to turn into a link, and enter Ctrl+Alt+l.
 You should see something like this: